Lauchmelder23/SDLU/README.md

 # SDL Utility
 A wrapper for SDL2 to make development on quick, simple graphics applications easier.

+**This branch is not the final version yet.
+This version is missing a lot of the features planned for this library**

 ![C/C++ CI](https://github.com/Lauchmelder23/SDLU/workflows/C/C++%20CI/badge.svg?branch=development)

 ## How to compile